HanzFelix/HanzFelix/README.md

 # I'm Hanz Felix

-Interested in keeping up with the evolving world of programming and design.
+The evolving world of programming and design continues to fascinate me.

 ---